QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Iterative Methods for Eigensystems
 ====================================

-When you use ``eigen`` on a dense matrix, it calculates an eigendecomposition and provides all of the eigenvalues and eigenvectors.
+When you use ``eigen`` on a dense matrix, it calculates an eigendecomposition and provides all the eigenvalues and eigenvectors.

-While sometimes this is necessary, a spectral decomposition of a dense, unstructured matrix is one of the costliest :math:`O(N^3)` operations (i.e., it has one of the largest constants).
-For large matrices it is often infeasible.
+While this is sometimes necessary, a spectral decomposition of a dense, unstructured matrix is one of the costliest :math:`O(N^3)` operations (i.e., it has one of the largest constants).
+For large matrices, it is often infeasible.

-Luckily, you frequently only need a few or even a single eigenvector/eigenvalue, which enables a different set of algorithms.
+Luckily, we frequently need only a few eigenvectors/eigenvalues (in some cases just one), which enables a different set of algorithms.

-For example, in the case of a discrete time markov chain, to find the stationary distribution we are looking for the eigenvector associated with the eigenvalue of 1.
+For example, in the case of a discrete-time Markov chain, in order to find the stationary distribution, we are looking for the eigenvector associated with the eigenvalue 1.
 As usual, a little linear algebra goes a long way.

 From the `Perron-Frobenius theorem <https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem#Stochastic_matrices>`_, the largest eigenvalue of an irreducible stochastic matrix is 1 - the same eigenvalue we are looking for.

-Iterative methods for solving eigensystems allow targeting the smallest magnitude, largest magnitude, and many others.
+Iterative methods for solving eigensystems allow targeting the smallest magnitude, the largest magnitude, and many others.
 The easiest library to use is `Arpack.jl <https://julialinearalgebra.github.io/Arpack.jl/latest/>`_.

 As an example,